 Since completing my PhD, I have worked as a post-doc at Heidelberg University in Germany.
 Here my work has mostly followed two branches: investigating the origins of OB associations using data from ESA’s Gaia mission, and developing the first multi-tracer timeline of star formation.

 I also have a keen interest in brewing beer and making cider as well as being a big fan of games (boardgames, video games, and roleplaying games).
 When I get the time, I sometimes blog about this sort of thing at my blog: beerandgaming.wordpress.com.

 I have spent most of my professional life working as an astrophysicist.
 The focus of this work has been the physics of star formation across various spatial scales ranging from the cloud-scale physics of star formation averaged over entire galaxies down to the formation and evolution of individual young stellar objects.

 Highlights of my work in research include constraining the relationship between metallicity and accretion rates in massive star formation, showing that OB associations are not the remnants of more compact clusters, and developing the first multi-tracer timeline of star formation.
 Details on this work can be found on this page, and my list of publications is here.

 I am well versed in a number of languages including Python, IDL, Java, and C#.
 Examples of some of my work can be found on my projects page.

-In 2019 I have made the effort to learn Java and C# and have been working on a number of independent projects including developing games with the Unity Engine.
+In 2019/2020 I have been developing my skills in Java, C#, and C++ and have been working on a number of independent projects, including developing games with the Unity and Unreal 4 game engines.
 Some of these projects are shown on my projects page.